EugeneEl/eugeneel.atricles/_posts/2017-08-24-Easy-localization.md

 ---

 ## 1. Localization is essential from start
 It doesn't matter your app has only one language now.
-Mobile app development assumes rapid and arbitrary changes thus requirement for new language might appear in every moment.
+Mobile app development assumes rapid and arbitrary changes thus requirement for new language might appear in any moment.

 It would be much better to just give customer a list with translations than to stop all current tasks replacing hard coded texts all over the app.